2026 Summer Newsletter

 Along with YouTube, you can find me on FaceBook, and Instagram.
 When you use this link to make purchases on Amazon, up to 8% of your total order is added to my scholarship fund, and if you purchase courses or a subscription to Truefire, you will learn some killer concepts that I can help you apply to your own music in your lessons.

 Thanks so much for taking some time to check out my newsletter.
 Please reach out if you're interested in taking one of the 4 week small group classes, or to inquire about private lessons.
-I hope to see you in Seattle for my January 18th show!
+I hope you have a wonderful summer!

 Kind Regards,